keesephillips/ai-optimization/docs/architecture.md

 ## System Overview

-The AI Enterprise Chatbot is built using a modern web architecture with clear separation of concerns.
+The AI Chatbot is built using a modern web architecture with clear separation of concerns.

 ## Components